About Me

 Day 06: 24/06/25 (Tuesday)

-Activity: San Jose City Tour
+Activity: San Jose Bites and Sights City Tour

-Hotel: Hotel Cultura Plaza San Jose, Costa Rica
+Hotel: Cultura Plaza Hotel San Jose, Costa Rica

 We had Waffle, toast and scrambled eggs for breakfast in the hotel restaurant.